yourWaifu/sleepy-discord/README.md

 C++ library for Discord

 # Why?
 Just for the novelty of using a C++ library for Discord.
+I would also love for this thing to work on many things like consoles and maybe some microcontrollers.

 # Example
 ```cpp